OI-wiki/i18n/docs/tools/editor/kate.md

 ### Embedded Terminal

 ???+note "For Windows Users"
-    The embedded terminal depends on Konsole of KDE, which is exclusive in *nix.
+    The embedded terminal depends on Konsole of KDE, which is an exclusive package in *nix.
 In result, the feature is unavailable in Windows.

 Pressing <kbd>F4</kbd> or clicking `Terminal Panel` located in the left bottom corner can open or close the embedded terminal.
 The working directory will automatically be the same of the current editing file, and will follow the change of the file selected.
 The rest are not much different from general terminals.